fultonj/ussuri/glance/README.md

 at the central site not requiring an external Ceph cluster.

-One way to arrange my [virtual hardware](../tripleo-lab/overrides.yml#L12) to try something like the above is the following 4 stacks:
+One way to arrange my [virtual hardware](../tripleo-lab/overrides.yml#L12) to try something like the above is the following three stacks:

 ```
 +------------------+